marduke182/jekyll-blog/_posts/2018-07-01-writing-proper-frontend-acceptance-tests.markdown

 ```

 ## Conclusion
-* This helps you to replicate any complicated state of your application, without interacting with external services.
+* This approachs helps you replicate any complicated state of your application, without interacting with external services.
-* You can run this tests in production without affecting your database, statistics, etc.
+* You can run these tests in production without affecting your database, statistics, etc.
-* Are fast and more reliable than normal E2E tests.
+* Faster and more reliable than normal E2E tests.
-* Helps you to do a proper TDD working process.
+* Helps you in implementing a proper TDD working process.
-* Not all is perfect, the Achilles heel here are the contracts, if you integrate this solution with contract testing like Pact, you can assure high-quality frontend product.
+* Not all is perfect, the Achilles heel here are the contracts, if you integrate this solution with a contract testing library like Pact, you can assure a high-quality frontend product.